Military dictatorship: Use of force

-Military dictatorships rely disproportionately on force relative to other dictatorships, as the individuals running the government are more experienced in military means than political or diplomatic means.
-Military officers are more inclined to view foreign relations as confrontational than diplomatic for the same reason.
+Relative to other dictatorships, military regimes rely disproportionately on force in international relations.
+The individuals running a military dictatorship are more experienced in military means than political or diplomatic means, and a lifelong career in the military leads to a military mindset among its leadership.
+Military officers are more inclined to view foreign relations as confrontational rather than diplomatic for the same reason.
 Military activity is seen as routine, and military dictators are less likely to ascribe high cost to the use of military force.
+This is particularly true of military juntas, where the military mindset of junior officers compounds this effect by applying increased political pressure.
 Conversely, diplomacy is seen as higher cost as it may strengthen civilian control of the military.
-Threats issued by military dictatorships are generally seen as more credible than those of other regimes, but they are less likely to escalate into conflict.
+Military dictators are also more skeptical of the idea that diplomacy can maintain peace and security, and they often see foreign nations as threats, even if they are nominally allies.
+The limited capacity for diplomacy means that a military dictatorship might engage in a preemptive war if conflict seems likely.
+Threats issued by military dictatorships are generally seen as more credible than those of other regimes, and they are less likely to escalate into conflict.

-Military dictatorships may still be challenged by inefficient police forces, as the military structure must be repurposed for internal suppression and soldiers are often unwilling to fight unarmed civilians.
+Military dictatorships may be challenged by inefficient police forces, as the military structure must be repurposed for internal suppression and soldiers are often unwilling to fight unarmed civilians.
 Officers may also be reluctant to engage in domestic operations.
-Paramilitary forces and civilian police forces are often created under military dictatorships to supplement the military for these reasons.
+Paramilitary forces and civilian police forces are created under military dictatorships to supplement the military for these reasons.
 Human rights violations and state-sanctioned atrocities in military dictatorships are often carried out by these non-military security forces rather than by the military itself.
+Military dictatorships have been found to engage in torture more frequently than other regimes.

-Despite the heavy influence of military tradition, however, military dictatorships are not necessarily more militaristic or more prone to external conflict.
+Despite the heavy influence of military tradition, military dictatorships are not necessarily more militaristic or more prone to external conflict.
 The use of military force internally restricts the ability to project it externally, and vice versa.
-As military dictatorships depend on internal use of the military, few military dictatorships maintain combat readiness for conflicts with other countries.
+As military dictatorships depend on internal use of the military, they are less capable of maintaining combat readiness for conflicts with other countries.
 The use of the military as an oppressive force reduces civilian support for militarism, resulting in fewer willing enlistments and less war effort collaboration between civilians and the military during times of conflict.
-The politicization of the military introduces further weakness into the military as a means of projecting power, as officers are often in political conflict with one another at the expense of the soldiers under their command.
-At the same time, these factors may increase the risk of civil conflict.
+The politicization of the military introduces further weakness into the military as a means of projecting power, as political conflict between officers comes at the expense of the soldiers under their command.
+At the same time, these factors increase the risk of civil conflict relative to other forms of government.